wp-plugins/radio-station/readme.txt

 As there is a lot you can do with Radio Station, we've made an effort to provide complete [Radio Station Plugin Documentation](https://netmix.com/radio-station/docs/).
 You can also find a Quickstart Guide there, as well as in the section below.
 You can see some example displays from the plugin via the Screenshots section, and full live examples are available on the [Radio Station Plugin Demo Site](https://radiostationdemo.com).

 We are actively seeking Radio Station partners and supporters to fund further development of the free, open source version of this plugin via [Patreon](https://www.patreon.com/radiostation) and are also in the process of developing more exciting features and functionality for a future [Radio Station Pro](https://netmix.com/radio-station-pro/) upgrade.
+Enter your [email address on the Radio Station Pro website] (https://radiostation.pro) to add yourself to the cue to be able to download the be notified when PRO is released.

 = Updating from Prior to 2.3.0 =